MohidFarhan/MohidFarhan.github.io/_posts/2025-09-12-The-Hidden-Universe.md

 author_profile: true
 read_time: true
 comments: true
-excerpt: "How do we measure something we can’t touch?
-From the tiny wiggle of a nearby star against the night sky to the stretching fabric of space itself, astronomers have built a cosmic ruler that spans billions of light-years.
-Each step extends our reach deeper into the universe.
-We will dive into how we use a simple combination of eyepieces, lenses and gratings to peek into the edge of the universe."
+excerpt: "All the galaxies, stars, super-clusters, black hole and all other bodies that you see, only make up a laughable amount of the universe.
+We are oblivious to a vast majority of universe, which remains hidden from us to this day despite our best efforts."

 ---